jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 It's easy to get caught up in grades.
 Don't let a bunch of letters and numbers control your life.
-If you put in your best effort by following the tips above, then the grades will follow.
+If you put in your best effort by following the tips above, then you will earn the best grades possible.